 It’s also a gut feeling.
 There are plenty of homeowners out there who own homes they didn’t picture wanting in the beginning of their search.
 Open minds are key.

 Buyers who see many homes

 It is the age of technology, so most buyers see lots of homes online before ever setting foot in an open house or a private showing.
 With that being said, there are buyers out there who feel like they’ve seen every home on the market and still aren’t ready to make an offer.
 In this case, it’s recommended that the buyer sits back down with their REALTOR® to review their list of needs, wants, and undesirables.
 It’s possible that there might be an unrealistic expectation for what their budget can afford, or it’s possible that the buyers may just need to wait until the right house becomes available.

-It can be frustrating to keep looking, and sometimes it’s advisable to take a break for a couple weeks to regenerate the open-mindedness and excitement to see possibilities in homes that are for sale.
+It can be frustrating to keep looking, and sometimes it’s advisable to take a break for a couple of weeks to regenerate the open-mindedness and excitement to see possibilities in homes that are for sale.